Pilks-pixel/Pilks-pixel/README.md

 ##  I’m Pete, welcome to my page!

 ### :octocat: About me
 - 👀 I’m currently a full stack web developer trainee with futureproof.
 I'm interested in the role of technology changing the world for the better.
-I love learning, solving problems and particularly like front-end.
+I love learning, solving problems and all things web related.

 - :earth_asia: As well as coding I enjoy travel off the beaten track, art , Studio Ghibli movies and reading.